syncfusion-content/wpf-docs/wpf/Diagram/Node.md

 * A rotate handler is placed above the selector.
 Clicking and dragging the handler in a circular direction lead to rotate the node.
 * The node is rotated with reference to the static pivot point.
-* Pivot thumb (thumb at the middle of the Node) appears while rotating the node to represent the static point.
+* Pivot thumb (thumb at the middle of the Node) appears when rotating the node to represent the static point.
 For more information about pivot, refer to [Position](/wpf/sfdiagram/node#position "Position").

-* `NodeChangedEvent` will notify the `RotateAngle` changes with their old and new values.
+* The `NodeChangedEvent` will notify the `RotateAngle` changes with their old and new values.
 Along with that, this event will give information about iteraction state.
 To explore about arguments, refer to the [NodeChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html) .

 ![Rotate Node](Node_images/Rotate.gif)

 ## Events

-* `ItemTappedEvent` is invoked on clicking the node.
-To explore about arguments, refer to [ItemTappedEventargs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemTappedEventargs.html).
+* The `ItemTappedEvent` is invoked on clicking the node.
+To explore about arguments, refer to the [ItemTappedEventargs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemTappedEventargs.html).
-* `ItemDoubleTappedEvent` is invoked on double-clicking the node.
-To explore about arguments, refer to [ItemDoubleTappedEventargs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemDoubleTappedEventargs.html).
+* The `ItemDoubleTappedEvent` is invoked on double-clicking the node.
+To explore about arguments, refer to the [ItemDoubleTappedEventargs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemDoubleTappedEventargs.html).
-* `MouseDown` and `MouseUp` are invoked as similar to framework element, which is raised together with either MouseLeftButtonUp or MouseRightButtonUp.
-To explore about arguments, refer to [MouseDownEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.MouseDownEventArgs.html) and
+* The `MouseDown` and `MouseUp` are invoked as similar to framework element that is raised together with either MouseLeftButtonUp or MouseRightButtonUp.
+To explore about arguments, refer to the [MouseDownEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.MouseDownEventArgs.html) and
 [MouseUpEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.MouseUpEventArgs.html).

 ## Constraints

 The `Constraints` property of node allows you to enable or disable certain features.
-For more information about node constraints, refer to [Node Constraints](/wpf/sfdiagram/constraints#node-constraints "Node Constraints").
+For more information about node constraints, refer to the [Node Constraints](/wpf/sfdiagram/constraints#node-constraints "Node Constraints").

 ## See Also